hilaryzen/MKS21X-FinalProject/README.md

 # Instructions

+Our CSV editor can either open an existing file for editing, if the user gives the filename, or allow the user to create a new sheet, if the program does not receive an argument.

-Our CSV editor can be run using bash runTest.sh, which automatically opens TestCSV.csv.
+It can be run using bash runTest.sh, which automatically opens TestCSV.csv.
 You can edit the second command in the file to open a different CSV.

+Use the arrow keys to move around the table.
+If you turn on selecting mode by pressing Ctrl + S, you can use the arrows to highlight multiple cells and edit them at the same time.

+You can switch between working with rows or columns with Ctrl + R. The Insert key either creates an empty row below or an empty column to the right, and the Delete key removes the row or column that you are currently on.
+You can highlight an entire row or column with Ctrl + L, and then use the Enter and Backspace keys to shift it around.

+Pressing the Tab key will sort the rows into increasing order based on the column that you are currently on.
+Once you're done editing, press Escape to save your changes and exit the program.

 # Daily Development Log